Why is Xcode so big on a Mac?

 Why is Xcode so large?

 Xcode supports four different operating systems, iOS, iPad OS, macOS, and tvOS.
 And for each of those, it supports multiple versions.
-For each OS, it has simulator runtimes, libraries, compilers, and software development kits.
+Each OS has simulator runtimes, libraries, compilers, and software development kits.
 It has a ton of data about declarations supported in each operating system.
 That’s why it’s so huge.

 How to make Xcode take up less space